-- Our favorite question.
-Is it plugged in (whether by power cord or battery)?
-Make sure the AC outlet is live [check with a tester or lamp]. - Our favorite follow-up question.
-If using a battery, is it fully charged?
-Are you sure?! - Our second favorite question.
-Is the rear panel power switch in the ON position?
+- Our favorite question: Is it plugged in?
+Make sure the AC outlet is live [check with a tester or lamp]. - Our next favorite question: Is the power switch on?
 If not, try turning it on. - Make sure the line cord is securely seated in the line cord socket and plugged all the way into the AC outlet. - Is the power LED on the top panel illuminated?
 If not, make sure the AC outlet is live.
 If so, refer to "No sound" below. - The internal AC line fuse may be blown.
 This is not a user serviceable part.
 If you suspect the AC line fuse is blown, please see the "Repair" section next. - Are all the lights out in town?
 If so, contact the local power company to get power restored.